 Photo by Dan McCourt

 With proper SEO, your website can be one of your most valuable lead generation tools.
 But how can you take your website from living unseen in the depths of the internet to being on page 1 in Google?
-You need to optimize your website for search… or in other words, you need to spend some time understanding SEO.
+You need to optimize your website for search.
+Put plainly, you need to implement these 8 SEO for wedding photographers tips.

-What is SEO??
+What is SEO?

 Photo by Lynn Lewis

-1. Create great content
+1. Create Great Content

+There’s a phrase we live by around here: content is only content if it’s useful—otherwise it’s spam.
+Your gorgeous photos and the words that accompany them should be helpful.
 Here are a few things to watch out for when creating content for your site.

 Photo by Megan Saul Photography